samueloluwoleb/MovieApp3.1/README.md

 * GEMINI_API_KEY = "create an openAI account and obtain an api key, then paste the key here as a string"

 ## Tidbits
+1. Comment out or delete entirely the app.run part of your code in app.py file in production.
+This part of the code should be added to the WSGI.py file
+2. In the url locator, remove local host address in production.
+Production environment WSGI automatically defaults to website domain
+3. API keys also should be configured in production WSGI.py file.
+No need of env file in prod.
+The API keys can be assessed using the os.environ.get() method anywhere else in the code.